-A tongue tie or “ankyloglossia” in medical speak is when a piece of tissue under the tongue called the frenulum is shortened and restricts the movement of the tongue.
+A tongue tie or “ankyloglossia” in medical speak is when a piece of tissue under the tongue called the frenulum restricts the movement of the tongue.

-Everyone has a frenulum that attaches the tongue to the floor of the mouth, the difference with a tongue tie is the frenulum is short or tightened or closer to the tip of the tongue than it should be.
+Everyone has a frenulum that attaches the tongue to the floor of the mouth, the difference with a tongue tie is the frenulum is tightened, short or closer to the tip of the tongue than it should be.

-We can also have a lip tie when the piece of tissue attaching the lip to the gum (also called a frenulum) is shortened not allowing free movement of the lip.
+There is also something called a lip tie when the piece of tissue attaching the lip to the gum attaches too low down to the teeth sockets not allowing free movement of the lip.

-An oral restriction might be a better phrase because not all shortened frenulum’s tie the tongue to the floor of the mouth, some might stop the tongue moving either side or might stop us from poking our tongue out (how disappointing would it be not be able to stick your tongue out as a kid!)
+Not all shortened frenulum’s tie the tongue to the floor of the mouth.
+Some might stop the tongue moving either side or might stop us from poking our tongue out (how disappointing would it be not be able to stick your tongue out as a kid…or an adult for that matter!)

 You should be able to lift at least the tip of your tongue to the roof of your mouth, a severe tongue tie will hold all the way from the tip of the tongue